 Please follow the link if you would like to see information about upcoming Bliss events for healthcare professionals.

-The conference will take place on Thursday 21 and Friday 22 September 2017 in Birmingham.
+This event will take place on Thursday, 28 September 2017 in York.

 4th Annual Study Day for neonatal physiotherapists, occupational therapists, speech and language therapists and others working in NICU and early intervention.

 An exciting day bringing together prominent speakers from across medical, nursing and therapy professions to present and discuss research and best practice in line with this year's theme, 'Family First'.

 The Study Day will take place on Thursday, 28 September 2017 in Edinburgh.

 The cost is £95 per delegate, visit the Association of Paediatric Chartered Physiotherapists registration page to sign up.

 Find out more from the Association of Paediatric Chartered Physiotherapists website.